 Originated from a 1930-built Art Deco mansion, Azerai La Residence is an enchanting place to stay in Hue.
 The hotel is just a stone’s throw away from Hue Citadel, making it an ideal base to explore the one-time capital of Vietnam.

-Boasting an unrivalled location on the southern bank of Huong River, Azerai La Residence is the second project of Adrian Zecha – the founder of Aman Resorts – in Vietnam.
+Boasting an unrivaled location on the southern bank of Huong River, Azerai La Residence is the second project of Adrian Zecha – the founder of Aman Resorts – in Vietnam.
 This 122-room hotel draws inspiration from the villa of Résidence supérieure (governor) which was built in the 1930s.
 After an extensive yet meticulous renovation, the hotel reopened in February 2019.

 Since then, Azerai La Residence has become a destination in itself.
-The hotel has placed in “World’s Greatest Places 2019” by the TIME, featured alongside 43 unique lodges.
+The hotel has been placed in “World’s Greatest Places 2019” by TIME, featured alongside 43 unique lodges.
 It has also been crowned as one of Asia’s 10 best hotels by readers of Condé Nast Traveler for two consecutive years.

 The first thing that captured my attention is the Art Deco mansion standing at the core of the premise.
-With distintictive curved facade, long horizontal lines, railings, and porthole windows, it evokes the image of an ocean liner in the 1930s.
+With distinctive curved facade, long horizontal lines, railings, and porthole windows, it evokes the image of an ocean liner in the 1930s.
 Inside, the building preserves much of its original style and details.
 It features horizontal grooves and lines on the wall and ceiling, as well as chrome-plated hardware.

 After passing hallways decorated with framed pictures of old Hue, we arrived at our room.
-Though the design is quite modern (especially the shower with terazzo floor), it’s furnished with elegant dark wood furniture.
+Though the design is quite modern (especially the shower with terrazzo floor), it’s furnished with elegant dark wood furniture.
 Additionally, the well-appointed room opens out onto a spacious balcony where I could enjoy the view of the Huong River.

 What do I like about Azerai La Residence?

 This post is written based on my personal experience.
 It was neither sponsored nor solicited by Azerai La Residence or any third party.
 All texts and pictures reflect my own opinions.
-They are provided solely for informational purpose.
+They are provided solely for informational purposes.
 I will not be liable for any errors or damages by making use of this information.